Shining X-rays on asymptotically safe quantum gravity: Introduction

-Over the past few years, three different approaches for probing the strong gravity effects around BHs have been realized.
-Gravitational waves, mostly from binary mergers at present but also from extreme mass ratio inspirals in future, are expected to be the best probes of strong gravity, though in some cases, it is expected to be comparable~\cite{CardenasAvendano:2019zxd} or weaker~\cite{Bambi:2013mha,Li:2019lsm} than other techniques.
-X-ray spectroscopy is a very promising technique~\cite{Reynolds:2013qqa,Bambi2015,Bambi2018} and is quite advanced as compared to some other techniques, but suffers from parameter degeneracies and limited astrophysical modelling.
-BH imaging is the latest and a quite exciting potential technique for probing the regions very close to the BH, but is not expected to provide very strong constraints on alternative theories~\cite{Mizuno:2018lxz,Vincent:2020dij}.
+Black holes (BHs hereafter) are objects which, owing to their compactness, exhibit the strongest gravitational effects in our Universe.
+Their simple structure within GR implies that any beyond-GR feature, if imprinted on the BH, will be easily identified.
+Moreover, they are present in large numbers in the Universe, {with estimates placing $\sim100$ million of them in the Milky Way alone~\cite{Elbert:2017sbr}.
+All these features make BHs the best probes of testing gravity in our Universe.
+Over the past few years, various different approaches for probing the strong gravity effects around BHs have been realized~\cite{Berti:2019tcy}.
+Gravitational waves, mostly from binary mergers at present~\cite{LIGOScientific:2019fpa,CardenasAvendano:2019zxd} but also from extreme mass ratio inspirals in future~\cite{Barausse:2020rsu}, are expected to be the best probes of strong gravity (though in some cases, it is expected to be weaker~\cite{Bambi:2013mha,Li:2019lsm} than other techniques).
+X-ray spectroscopy is a very promising technique~\cite{Reynolds:2013qqa,Bambi2015,Bambi2018} and is quite advanced as compared to some other techniques, but suffers from parameter degeneracies and limited astrophysical modeling.
+Imaging of the BH shadow is the latest technique for probing the regions very close to the BH, and although very exciting, is not expected to provide very strong constraints on alternative theories~\cite{Mizuno:2018lxz,Vincent:2020dij}.}